Togaware DATA MINING

 <environment: namespace:base>

 The UseMethod part indicates that mean is a generic function, possibly with many different implementations.
-A generic function usually has a default method:
+So to find out what function our call might actually be dispatched to we can use the methods function:

 > mean.default